Expertise

 Associate Professor Grummet has extensive experience in MRI-targeted prostate biopsy and is a keen advocate for its broader use and development.
 In 2014 he established the regular MRI Prostate Multidisciplinary Meeting at Epworth Healthcare, where urologists, radiologists and pathologists meet to discuss cases and accelerate each others' expertise in this field.
 He has also presented on MRI-targeted biopsy as an invited speaker at various conferences and published in the Medical Observer magazine.

-See more in Assoc Prof Grummet's blog on MRI-Targeted Prostate Biopsy.
+See more in A/Prof Grummet's blog on MRI-Targeted Prostate Biopsy.

 Transperineal prostate biopsy